willtownes/scrna2019/README.md

 [![DOI](https://zenodo.org/badge/174751869.svg)](https://zenodo.org/badge/latestdoi/174751869)

 This repository contains supporting code to facilitate reproducible analysis.
-For details see the [biorxiv preprint](https://www.biorxiv.org/content/10.1101/574574v1).
+For details see the [Genome Biology publication](https://doi.org/10.1186/s13059-019-1861-6).
 If you find bugs please create a github issue.

+**Please do not use this code for your own analyses!
+It is not updated.
+Better implementations are available in the following two R packages.**

-GLM-PCA (dimension reduction for generalized linear model likelihoods) is now available as a [standalone R package](https://github.com/willtownes/glmpca).
+GLM-PCA (dimension reduction for generalized linear model likelihoods) is now available as a [standalone R package](https://cran.r-project.org/package=glmpca).
 This method is highlighted in the paper as being suitable for single cell RNA-Seq data.

-The [scry R package](https://github.com/kstreet13/scry) contains functions for feature selection using deviance, computation of null residuals, and interfaces to apply these methods and GLM-PCA to Bioconductor objects such as SingleCellExperiment and SummarizedExperiment.
+The [scry R package](https://bioconductor.org/packages/release/bioc/html/scry.html) contains functions for feature selection using deviance, computation of null residuals, and interfaces to apply these methods and GLM-PCA to Bioconductor objects such as SingleCellExperiment and SummarizedExperiment.